sderosiaux/every-single-day-i-tldr/README.md

 # 12-07-2018

+- https://www.youtube.com/watch?v=QM86Ab3lL20 Nice talk about generalizing the more (don't commit to an impl just yet) we can to simplify our code (using cats-mtl here)
 - https://www.youtube.com/watch?v=RySodlS3cSI Beyond MonadError, change types when we know errors are handled
 - https://jvns.ca/blog/2018/07/11/netdev-day-1--ipsec/ Some IPsec knowledge, basically a TLS for ips
 - https://getstream.io/blog/takeaways-on-building-a-react-based-app-with-electron/ Takeaways on Building a React Based App with Electron